 This festival celebrates the birth of the popular Hindu god, Krishna (July-August).
 Krishna Janmashtami — Honour Lord Krishna: on the 8th day of the half of the month of Shravana (August).
 Janmashtami is the birthday of Lord Krishna.
 Temples and homes are beautifully decorated and lit.

 Parents and children create beautiful scenes from the life of Sri Krishna.

 The celebrations are most remarkable around Mathura where Krishna was born.

 His birthday is celebrated at midnight because he was born at that hour.

 he devotees observe fasts until midnight.
 In many places of north India, an earthen pot containing yogurt is tied at top.

 Groups of boys or girls create formations amongst themselves and climb up on one another to break the pot.

-While they do this the spectators squirt colored water on them to make it even harder.
+While they do this the spectators squirt coloured water on them to make it even harder.
 It is a spectacular event.
-In south Indian homes, variety of sweets and savories are prepared and offered to Lord.
+In south Indian homes, variety of sweets and savouries are prepared and offered to Lord.

 A celebration to mark the victory of the popular god Rama and his monkey army over the demon king Ravana.